tglucksmann/buybitcoinworldwide.github.io/_wallets/trezor.md

 TREZOR's screen allows you to confirm that you're sending to the intended recipient, but this does not prevent against phishing attacks.

-A full overview of how TREZOR handles security threats can [be found on the Satoshi Labs website](http://doc.satoshilabs.com/trezor-faq/threats.html).
+A full overview of how [TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"} handles security threats can [be found on the Satoshi Labs website](http://doc.satoshilabs.com/trezor-faq/threats.html).

 ##Privacy
 {: .privacy .wallet-sections}
 TREZOR itself offers very good privacy.
 Satoshi Labs has no way of tracking your actions after you receive the device because it has no serial number.
 All of the software is open source.
-No usernames or passwords are needed when using TREZOR.
+No usernames or passwords are needed when using [TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"}.

-Privacy is determined by the wallet used with TREZOR: [Electrum](/wallets/electrum/), MultiBit HD, and [GreenAddress](/wallets/greenaddress/) on desktop, [GreenBits](/wallets/greenbits/) and [Mycelium](/wallets/mycelium/) on Android, and myTREZOR.com on the web.
+Privacy is determined by the wallet used with [TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"}: [Electrum](/wallets/electrum/), MultiBit HD, and [GreenAddress](/wallets/greenaddress/) on desktop, [GreenBits](/wallets/greenbits/) and [Mycelium](/wallets/mycelium/) on Android, and myTREZOR.com on the web.